Share This Article:

 Eliminating any ambiguity around the structure of deductibles and when they reset can alleviate a great deal of unnecessary stress for your employees.

-A deductible is the amount of money an individual pays out of pocket for medical care each year before health insurance contributes to the cost of services.
-This excludes copays and certain preventive services, which may be covered automatically.
+Before diving into when deductibles reset, let’s clarify what a deductible is in health insurance.
+A deductible is the amount of money an individual must pay out of pocket for covered medical services each year before the health insurance plan begins contributing.
+This typically excludes copays and certain preventive services, which may be covered automatically.

 It is important to note that the date that an employee is hired does not alter these dates for the employee.
 Health insurance deductibles are not prorated for employees based on when they were hired or otherwise joined the plan.
 According to Smart Compliance, the ultimate rule is, "no matter how few months are left in the plan year that a user signs up for, they are still responsible for meeting their deductible before insurers start to pay."